 By the end of his first week in office, Donald Trump had already signed six executive orders of major impact.
 His first order initiated anticipatory procedures for the repeal of the Patient Protection and Affordable Care Act (also known as Obamacare).
 He pulled out the country from the Trans-Pacific Partnerships and reopened Keystone XL and Dakota Access Pipeline construction projects.
 Following his campaign agenda, Trump also issued an executive order for the construction of a new border wall between Mexico and the United States.

 From its early days in office, the Trump administration became a recurrent topic of dissection in the media, not just for its policy, but also for the unprecedented internal conflicts between the President and his staff, or between the President and the other political and administrative entities.
 Soon after he reached the White House, Trump appointed RNC chairman Reince Priebus as White House Chief of Staff and his campaign CEO Steve Bannon as White House Chief Strategist.
-The collaborations were unsatisfactory and Priebus was replaced by retired Marine General John F. Kelly in July 2017 while Bannon resigned a month later and was not yet replaced.
-Moreover, as Trump enforced his unconventional policies, hundreds of officials from the executive branch agencies have left government positions from the State Department, the Department of Homeland Security, the Environmental Protection Agency, and others.
+The collaborations were unsatisfactory, and Priebus was replaced by retired Marine General John F. Kelly in July 2017.
+Bannon resigned a month later.
+Moreover, as Trump enforced his unconventional policies, hundreds of officials from the executive branch agencies left government positions from the State Department, the Department of Homeland Security, the Environmental Protection Agency, and others.

-On May 9, 2017 Trump fired FBI Director James Comey, partly due to Russian meddling investigations as he was dissatisfied and frustrated with the suspicions surrounding him.
+On May 9, 2017 Trump fired FBI Director James Comey—partly due to Russian meddling in investigations—as he was dissatisfied and frustrated with the suspicions surrounding him.
 Trump considered the investigation a “witch hunt” and was looking forward to getting himself out of it.
 Comey revealed a memo of a discussion he had with Trump in February 2017, in which Trump was trying to influence his decisions during the investigation.
 After Comey’s dismissal, former FBI Director Robert Mueller was appointed to lead the investigation into Russian meddling that Comey was working on.
 Donald Trump was accused of obstruction of justice, but the accusations eventually died off.